balena-io-modules/mocha-pod/README.md

 - delete any files in the cleanup list
 - restore the original filesystem files from the backup

-Note that attempts to call the setup function more than once will cause an exception.
+Note that attempts to call `enable()` more than once will cause an exception.

 **IMPORTANT** don't use this module in a real (non-containerized) system, specially with admin permissions, you risk leaving the system in an inconsistent state if a crash happens before a `restore()` can be performed.